equalitie/dcomms-docker-compose/README.md

 chat.server1.example.org -> IP of your server
 peertube.server1.example.org -> IP of your server
 social.server1.example.org -> IP of your server
+cryptpad.server1.example.org -> IP of your server
+sandbox.server1.example.org -> IP of your server
 server1.example.org -> IP of your server
 ```